 Lyme disease is caused due to tick bites and is usually manifested early on as a round red rash (shaped like a bull’s eye) called erythema migrans.
 This is a classic symptom found in over 70% of the cases and treatment is usually started just based on the same (18).
 Typically, it occurs as one lesion but in some cases, people might also have multiple lesions.
 The rash usually appears after 7-14 days but can show up as early as 3 days or as later as 32 days.
 The rash tends to expand in size without proper treatment.
 Early diagnosis and treatment help prevent the chronic effects that are usually seen later on in the disease.

 When To See A Doctor?

-Usually, rashes tend to resolve on their own in little time, but when it seems to be taking more time or you notice any unusual changes, it’s best to get a professional opinion.
+Rashes on the skin tend to resolve on their own in little time.
+But it is important to get a professional opinion when they take more time to resolve or you notice any unusual changes.
 Even though a red circular rash is characteristic of Ringworm, occasionally, it could be something more serious.
-It is always better to get a rash examined by a Doctor, to be able to follow the correct line of treatment.
+It is always better to get a rash examined by a doctor, to be able to follow the correct line of treatment.

 Treatment For Red Circles On Skin

 When you get a red circular rash on your skin, it is important to establish whether it is Ringworm or any of the other skin conditions mentioned above.
 This can only be done through proper diagnosis by your Dermatologist.
 Based on the diagnosis, the line of treatment would then vary accordingly.